 I’ve now mentioned this hotel and the amenities on half a dozen instances at least (via social and otherwise).

-Once again, what we are seeing in hotel lobby trends is that it’s the unique and unusual designs and amenities that will take a hotel stay from “drab” to “fab” for the most influential customers.
+Once again, what we are seeing in hotel lobby trends is that it’s the unique and unusual designs and extras that will take a hotel stay from “drab” to “fab” for the most influential customers.

-Hoteliers looking to maximize their social media presence absolutely need step up their game if they want to compete for attention and bookings, especially with millenial and Gen Z guests.
+Hoteliers looking to maximize their social media presence absolutely need step up their interior designs if they want to compete for attention, especially with Millenial and Gen Z guests.

 5. Eco-Friendly Design